 - Isolated Grade III = complete PCL injuries stepoff is lost, and the tibia can be pushed beyond the medial femoral condyle (>10mm) and has an obvious positive posterior sag.
 Generally non-op treatment with PT for quadriceps strengthening.
 Consider PCL Reconstruction.
 Clinical efficacy of bracing has not been determined.

-- Combined PCL injury = PCL injury with assoicated ligamentous injury, usually PLC.
+- Combined PCL injury with varus thrust = PCL injury with assoicated ligamentous injury, usually PLC.
 PCL Reconstruction indicated.

 - Bony avulsion fracture = generally repaired primarily.
 (Torisu T, JBJS 1977;59A:68).

 - LCL, Posterolateral corner: up to 60% incidence of associated injury (Fanelli GC, Arthroscopy 1995;11:526).

 - Meniscus tear: >20% incidence of associated injury.

 - ACL tear

 - Knee Dislocation

 - Popliteal Artery Injury